PHPFastCGI/FastCGIDaemon/README.md

     new Diactoros\StreamFactory
 ));

-// A simple kernel.
-This is the core of your application
 $kernel = function (RequestInterface $request) {
     $psr7Request = $request->getServerRequest(); // returns PSR-7 ServerRequestInterface

     return new HtmlResponse('<h1>Hello, World!</h1>' . $psr7Request->getRequestTarget());
 };

-// Create your Symfony console application using the factory
 $application = (new ApplicationFactory)->createApplication($kernel);

-// Run the Symfony console application
 $application->run();
 ```